Russula xerampelina: Taxonomy

 Russula xerampelina was originally described in 1770 as Agaricus xerampelina from a collection in Bavaria by the German mycologist Jacob Christian Schaeffer, who noted the colour as fusco-purpureus or "purple-brown".
 It was later given its present binomial name by Swedish mycologist Elias Magnus Fries.
 Its specific epithet is taken from the Ancient Greek meaning "colour of dried vine leaves", xeros meaning "dry", and ampělinos or "of the vine".

 Two subspecies have been recognised, var. xerampelina and var. tenuicarnosa, with thinner flesh in the cap and the stipe.
 The name R. erythropoda is now considered a synonym, and former subspecies R. (xerampelina subsp.) amoenipes (originally named by Henri Romagnesi) now a separate species.
 A former variety with a greenish cap, R. xerampelina var. elaeodes, is now classified as R. clavipes.

+Recent studies show that Russula xerampelina is actually a species complex, with at least three species: R. xerampelina, R. clavipes, and R. graviolens.
+Sometimes, more than three are recognized, including R. olympiana.

 As the first defined species, it gives its name to the section Xerampelinae, a group of related species within the genus Russula, occasionally all termed R. xerampelina in the past.

 Common names include shrimp mushroom, shrimp Russula, crab brittlegill, and shellfish-scented Russula.